Self-assembly of nanoparticles: Macroscopic viscous flow

-Macroscopic viscous flow fields can direct self-assembly of a random solution of particles into ordered crystals.
-However, the assembled particles tend to disassemble when the flow is stopped or removed.
-Shear flows are useful for jammed suspensions or random close packing.
-As these systems begin in nonequilibrium, flow fields are useful in that they help the system relax towards ordered equilibrium.
-Flow fields are also useful when dealing with complex matrices that themselves have rheological behavior.
+Macroscopic viscous flow fields can direct self-assembly of a random solution of particles into ordered crystals via the shear-assisted nucleation mechanism.
+However, the flow-induced self-assembly often occurs far from thermodynamic equilibrium and leads to amorphous aggregates of nanoparticles through a mechanism by which the shear flow field overcomes the repulsive energy barrier which stabilizes the nanoparticles against self-assembly in the absence of flow.
+The assembled particles aggregates tend to disassemble due to flow-induced breakup or when the flow is stopped or removed if the interparticle bonds are weak.
+Shear flows are also useful for jammed suspensions or random close packing.
+As these systems begin in nonequilibrium conditions, flow fields are useful in that they help the system relax towards a more ordered equilibrium.
+Flow fields are also useful when dealing with complex matrices that themselves exhibit rheological behavior.
 Flow can induce anisotropic viseoelastic stresses, which helps to overcome the matrix and cause self-assembly.

 Combination of fields

 The most effective self-assembly director is a combination of external force fields.
 If the fields and conditions are optimized, self-assembly can be permanent and complete.
 When a field combination is used with nanoparticles that are tailored to be intrinsically responsive, the most complete assembly is observed.
 Combinations of fields allow the benefits of self-assembly, such as scalability and simplicity, to be maintained while being able to control orientation and structure formation.
 Field combinations possess the greatest potential for future directed self-assembly work.